dist159/arkeero/README.md

 ## Theme and styling

-I use tailwind as it comes for the deafult setup with next.
+I use tailwind as it comes for the deafult setup with next.js for classes and use the default fonts.

 ## Perfomance and optimizacion